ProvableHQ/ARCs/arc-1193/README.md

 ### chainChanged

-If the chain the Provider is connected to changes, the Provider **MUST** emit the event named `chainChanged` with value `chainId: string`, specifying the integer ID of the new chain as a hexadecimal string, per the `aleo_chainId` Aleo RPC method.
+If the chain the Provider is connected to changes, the Provider **MUST** emit the event named `chainChanged` with value `chainId: string`, specifying the integer ID of the new chain as a hexadecimal string.

 ### accountsChanged

-If the accounts available to the Provider change, the Provider **MUST** emit the event named `accountsChanged` with value `accounts: string[]`, containing the account addresses per the `aleo_accounts` Aleo RPC method.
+If the accounts available to the Provider change, the Provider **MUST** emit the event named `accountsChanged` with value `accounts: string[]`.

-The "accounts available to the Provider" change when the return value of `aleo_accounts` changes.

 ### Test Cases